Coronavirus digest: Sydney brings in army to enforce lockdown | DW | 30.07.2021

 It means existing stocks will now expire in six weeks time as President Joe Biden urges more Americans to get vaccinated.

-Biden late on Thursday also announced new rules that will force federal workers to get vaccinated.
+Late on Thursday, Biden also announced new rules that will force federal workers to get vaccinated.
 They will be asked to sign forms attesting they have taken both jabs.
-If not, they will be required to wear masks, and undergo weekly tests.
+If not, they will be required to wear face masks and undergo weekly tests.

 "Right now, too many people are dying or watching someone they love die and say, 'if I'd just got the vaccine,'" Biden said in a televised address.

-State employees who get both vaccine doses will be granted an extra two days of vacation, Prime Minister Andrej Babis said.
+State employees who get both vaccine doses will be granted an extra two days of vacation, said Prime Minister Andrej Babis.

 "The aim is to have maximum vaccination, to protect ourselves against infection from abroad," Babis said.
 "This is the main task: inoculate, inoculate, inoculate."